 Around 1200, Nimes, France, began producing bite-sized sweet-coated confections.
 Though made by hand, the technique resembled the panning seen in today’s chocolate-making field.

 Confectioners continued hand panning until 1840 when the invention of a hand-turned pan began to transform the world of candy-making into the manufacturing industry it is today.
-While the machinery has become more sophisticated, the process of turning inclusions in a drum for enrobing them in chocolate is still recognizable from the method those early French chocolatiers.
+While the chocolate panning machinery has become more sophisticated, the process of turning inclusions in a drum for enrobing them in chocolate is still recognizable from the methods used by those early French chocolatiers.